 - Ask the question: Get Deploy - Is Process Running from all machines

-- Select the Deploy - Software Packages Applicability 0 row and click Load.
+- Compare the current and cached results of the Deploy - Software Packages Applicability sensor

-After you import Deploy 1.1 or later, you must Configure service account and Initialize Deploy endpoints again.
-After the endpoints are initialized, it might take up to one hour to see the software in the Packages Gallery page.
+After you import Deploy 1.1 or later, you must initialize the endpoints again.
+After the endpoints are initialized, it might take up to one hour to see the software in the Predefined Package Gallery page.
 You can also restart the Tanium Deploy service to reduce this time constraint.

-If you still do not see any software in the Packages Gallery page:
+If you still do not see any software in the Predefined Package Gallery page:

-- From the Main menu, click Content > Packages.
+- From the Main menu, go to Administration > Content > Packages.

 - Search for the Deploy - Software Package Gallery package.